Welcome to Room 420: Rubber Floors, Mysterious Odors and Inexplicable Artwork. Plus: Mojito Madness and the World’s Worst Billboard.

 HIGHLIGHTS IN TEN DAYS…

 Day 1: Arrival.
-Check in to your non-smoky room the Novotel and enjoy the afternoon at leisure.
+Check in to your non-smoky room at the Novotel and enjoy the afternoon at leisure.
 Walk down to the Arts Center to try out your haggling skills, and maybe come away with one of those not-too-overpriced drums.
-Later have dinner at Tandoor, Africa’s coolest Indian restaurant.
+Later have dinner at Tandoor, Africa’s best (and spiciest) Indian restaurant.

 Day 2: Accra.
 Visit the Osu coffin makers, and finish the afternoon with a sundowner at Osekan, a seaside bar/restaurant not far from the hotel.
-Ghanaian dinner tonight at Buka or maybe Country Kitchen (that name, I know).
-If you’ve never had Ghanaian food, start easy and order the red-red with chicken.
+Ghanaian food tonight at Buka, or at Asanka Local if you’re adventurous.
+If you’ve never had Ghanaian food, start easy and order the red-red, or the Jollof rice with chicken.

 Day 3: Get an early start and head west to Elmina Castle, the famous slave castle about two-and-a-half hours west of Accra.
 (Skip Cape Coast Castle and head directly to Elmina, about 20 minutes further.)
-After a tour of the castle, be sure to wander around the harborfront area and town.
-After luch continue west to the small town of Axim, near the border with Ivory Coast.
+After a tour be sure to wander around the harborfront area.
+Get right down in there, onto the sand in into the little alleyways between the houses.
+After lunch continue west to the small town of Axim, near the border with Ivory Coast.

 Days 4 and 5: Spend two nights at the Axim Beach Hotel, a rustic seaside place on a beautiful beach.
 Take some time to wander Axim town, with its ramshackle main street and nearby slave castle.

 Day 6: Depart Axim early and head east to Cape Coast, stopping at Nzulezo floating village on the way.
-Once in Cape Coast, grab a bus or tro-tro up to the city of Kumasi, about a five-hour drive away.
+Once in Cape Coast grab a bus or tro-tro up to the frenetic city of Kumasi, about a five-hour drive away.
 Stay at the Four Villages Inn.

 Day 9.
 Fly back to Accra — no bus or tro-tro; you’ve had your fill of that — and spend your final night in room 420.
-Have a pizza downstairs.
+Have a pizza and a crazy lady mojito.